 The bill amends the State Rules Act to require state agencies to hold additional public comment periods when substantial changes are made to proposed rules.
 A "substantial change" is defined as any alteration that affects the meaning or effect of a regulatory provision within the rule.
 When such a change occurs, the agency must provide a twenty-one-day public comment period, during which individuals can submit their feedback in written or electronic formats.
-The agency is also required to publish a notice in the New Mexico register detailing the changes and the public comment process.
+The agency is also required to publish a notice of this additional comment period in the New Mexico Register, detailing the changes made, how to access the full text of the proposed rule, and the process for submitting comments.

 Statutes affected: introduced version: 14-4-2